Joy0805/CS634_Final_Project/README.md

 ## Step 7 - Show prediction performance in cases
 - Show the predicted bounding boxes in several samples of a batch and compare it with the actual bounding boxes
-  - The blue bounding boxes presect the actual pneumonia areas, and the red bounding boxes presect the predicted pneumonia areas.
+  - The blue bounding boxes present the actual pneumonia areas, and the red bounding boxes present the predicted pneumonia areas.
   - According to the presented images, it is clearly that the sensitivity is pretty well.
 All the actual pneumonia areas were predicted correctly.
   - However, the specificity is not good as the sensitivity, several non-pneumonia areas were regarded as pneumonia areas incorrectly.